garylirocks/quickrefs/azure-key-vault.markdown

 # convert .pfx to .pem, which would include both private key and certificate
 openssl pkcs12 -in cert.pfx -passin pass: -out cert.pem -nodes
 ```

+### Certificate Policy

+Each certificate has a policy, including:

+- X509 certificate properties: subject name, alternative names etc
+- Key properties: key type, length, exportable etc
+- Secret properties: content type of addressable secret
+- **Lifetime Actions**: Contains lifetime actions for the Key Vault certificate.
+Each lifetime action contains:
+  - Trigger, which specifies via days before expiry or lifetime span percentage.
+  - Action, which specifies the action type: *emailContacts*, or *autoRenew*.
+- Issuer: Contains the parameters about the certificate issuer to use to issue x509 certificates.
+- Policy attributes: Contains attributes associated with the policy.

 ## Permission models